rahulkumarborah/tejasupmanyu.dev/src/pages/getting-started-with-react-testing-library/index.md

 > The more your tests resemble the way your software is used, the more confidence they can give you.

-So rather than dealing with instances of rendered React components, and checking if state is getting updated properly or props being passed are okay, which we can do with Enzyme by the way, Instead our tests will work with actual DOM nodes.
+So rather than dealing with instances of rendered React components, and checking if state is getting updated properly or props being passed are okay, which we can do with Enzyme by the way, instead our tests will work with actual DOM nodes.
 The utilities this library provides facilitate querying the DOM in the same way the user would.
-Finding for elements by their label text (just like a user would), finding links and buttons from their text (like a user would).
+Finding elements by their label text (just like a user would), finding links and buttons from their text (like a user would).

 You can also find elements in DOM by giving them a `data-testid` prop as an “escape hatch” for elements where the text content and label do not make sense or is not practical.